-Shipped.com is an amazing and innovative way to connect shipping container buyers to shipping containers from around the world.
-We function as an e-commerce marketplace with upfront pricing listed on our site and automated checkout.
+Shipped.com is an amazing and innovative way to purchase shipping containers at wholesale prices.
+We function as a direct provider with upfront pricing listed on our site and automated checkout.
 We facilitate and support every transaction from start to finish until you are 100% satisfied.
 Our website fully automates the process but we also have support staff standing by, for any assistance needed.

 We created a detailed guide for you.
 Check out How Shipped Works!

 Shipping containers are made of high-grade COR-TEN Steel.
 They are non-corrosive and rust-resistant.
 They are made to endure years of heavy use on the high-seas, often in the most brutal conditions.
 More info is available in our Buyer's Guide.

 Sure.
 Adaptive Reuse means the reusing of a material, building or site for a purpose other than for which it was originally intended.
 And this is why shipping container homes are becoming so popular.
 It's not only because they’re a cheaper construction material.
 In some cases they can be more expensive.
 But converting used shipping containers to homes goes along with the trend of "going green" and preserving the raw materials the earth has a limited supply of.

 Well, nearly anything you can build from brick and mortar, you can make from a repurposed shipping container.
 Storage sheds, emergency shelters, even swimming pools or the perfect massive composter; nearly any building project can utilize containers.
 Check out our Buyer's Guide and our blog for more inspiration and ideas.